 - The graduate student’s faculty advisory must approve the budget and proposal submission – by checking the box you attest that you have reviewed your proposal and budget with your advisor.

 - Announcements of awards will be made on March 15, and your Advanced to Candidacy paperwork must be submitted by then, if you haven’t submitted it sooner.
 To qualify for an award you must show proof of your ATC.

 - Questions should be directed to the committee chair.

-More than $140K is available in this cycle and the goal is to distribute all funds.
 The number of awards will depend on the number of applications and budget requests.

 Applicants for the Katharine S. and James K. Lau Graduate Fellowship in Climate Equity should submit their materials NO LATER than February 17, 2023 through the "Apply Now" button above.
 Questions may be directed to committee chair, Daniel A. Rodriguez.

 Daniel A. Rodriguez, Chancellor’s Professor, Department of City and Regional Planning, and Director, Institute of Transportation Studies, College of Environmental Design, UCB – email@example.com